resource-watch/slate/source/includes/api/_graph.md

 In this specific case, the datasets returned would be related with `"spain"` OR `"europe"`, `"water"`, and `"raster"` or `"geospatial"`.
 Or, expressed as a logical condition: `("spain" || "europe") && "water" && ("raster" || "geospatial")`.

-If successful, the response will have status 200 OK, containing a list of dataset ids that are related with the concepts provided in the `data` index.
+If successful, the response will have status 200 OK, containing a list of dataset ids that are related to the concepts provided in the `data` index.
 Also, note that ancestor concepts are also taken into account in the search.

 ### Filters